 Apparently Maui has a TON of food trucks.
 So you’re bound to run into some throughout your trip.
 We found a hot spot of food trucks at a surprising location…Costco!
 Yep!
 If you’re heading to the Maui Costco to stock up for your week long, Airbnb stay, we recommend that you go hungry and have lunch at one of the many food trucks that park there.
 Here’s a list of food trucks you’ve got to try; make sure to follow them on social media or head to their website to see where they’ll be each day.

 Smell the lavender!

 The Ali’l Kula Lavender Farm in Maui is breathtaking.
 It’s located in Kula which is in the middle of the island (the Upcountry Region), so you’ll have to drive there if you’re staying in one of the main beach areas.
-But we promise it is worth it!
-There are both guided and self guided tours; and there’s even a Lavender Treasure Hunt that the kids will love!
+It isn’t lesser known Maui attraction but we promise it is worth it!
+There are both guided and self-guided tours; and there’s even a Lavender Treasure Hunt that the kids will love!
 If you’re going to take a walking tour, make sure to bring a front pack or stroller.
 You can also book a cart tour if folks aren’t up for the walk.
 Check out the gift shop for fun souvenirs!

 Check out all the Maui farms.